The Rise of ChatGPT Agent: How AI Co-Workers Are Transforming Modern Business

 What Is a ChatGPT Agent?

-A ChatGPT agent is an AI-powered assistant built on the GPT-4 architecture, capable of:
+A ChatGPT Agent is an autonomous AI system built on the GPT-4 and GPT-5 architecture.

-Solution: A ChatGPT Agent screens resumes, runs qualification Q&As, and schedules interviews via Calendly.
+Solution: A ChatGPT Agent screens resumes, conducts Q&A, and schedules interviews via Calendly.

 Impact: